 Average lengths of program-paid leaves

-Both models were run with parameters selected to mirror each state’s program rules.
-State program benefit and eligibility rules are drawn from a 2016 DC paid leave economic impact report (DC Council, 2016).
-Other than state-specific rules adjustment, default parameters were used.
+Both models were run with parameters selected to mirror each state’s program rules, which were drawn from a DC paid leave economic impact report (DC Council, 2016).
+Other than state-specific rules adjustment, default parameters were used, so that there was no attempt to calibrate the parameters to meet the targeted variables under consideration.
 The selected parameters for each state are included in an appendix.
 Full documentation of the model and its parameters are available on request.
-For testing purposes, numbers generated in this memo are from the R version of the IMPAQ model.
+For testing purposes, numbers generated in this memo are from the R version of the IMPAQ model (both R and Python versions of the model were constructed).

-Some of these analyses are broken out by specific leave type.
-Based on examination of state claims data, there are six major leave types that make up the vast majority of all states’ participants: (1) own sickness leave, (2) maternal disability, (3) new child bonding, (4) care for an ill spouse, (4) care for an ill parent, and (6) care for an ill child.
-In all three states, the first two leave types are paid out by the state temporary disability insurance program.
-The latter four types are paid out by the state paid family leave program.
+Some of these analyses are categorized by the six major leave types: (1) own sickness leave, (2) maternal disability, (3) new child bonding, (4) care for an ill spouse, (5) care for an ill parent, and (6) care for an ill child.
+In all three states, the first two leave types are paid by the state temporary disability insurance program.
+The latter four types are paid by the state paid family leave program.

 3. IMPAQ Model versus Actual Data Results

-In this section, we discuss the IMPAQ simulation results with respect to the historical data from actual programs in California, New Jersey, and Rhode Island.
+This section discusses the IMPAQ simulation results with respect to the historical data from actual programs in California, New Jersey, and Rhode Island.
 All model statistics are reported with the sampling standard error derived from the ACS replicate weights procedure described by the Census Bureau (Census Bureau, 2014).

 3.1 Total Program Benefit Outlays

-Exhibit 1 compares the IMPAQ model’s simulated annual benefit outlays with the actual state reported outlays averaged from 2012-2016.
-The actual numbers are obtained from reports published on their respective state websites.
-For New Jersey and Rhode Island, both models produced estimates that contained the actual benefits within the sampling standard error 95% confidence interval.
-For California, the IMPAQ model overestimated benefits by about 11% while the ACM model underestimated benefits by 6%.
+Exhibit 1 compares each model’s simulated annual benefit outlays with actual annual average state reported outlays between 2012 and 2016, which were obtained from reports published on their respective state websites.
+For New Jersey and Rhode Island, both models produced 95 percent confidence intervals that contained actual benefits.
+For California, the IMPAQ model overestimated benefits by about 11 percent while the ACM model underestimated benefits by 6 percent.

 Exhibit 1.
 Simulated vs. Actual Benefits Outlaid